zolotarovgl/GeneExt/README.md

 ## Output files

 By default, `GeneExt` will output an annotation file (`-o`) and a temporary directory (`-t`) with intermediate files useful for debugging.

+## Understanding the report

+Report PDF file provides some basic information about the distributions in the data.
+By far, the most important plot is the distribution of the distances to the closest peak ("Distance to the nearest non−genic peak").
+A peak in this distribution provides an estimate of a general length of missing 3' ends across the whole genome.
+You can compare this distribution with the distribution of introduced gene extensions to see whether it makes sense to decrease a maximum allowed extension per gene.